 - Does it ensure that health and safety matters will be taken into account when planning new methods processes or premises?

-- Does it include arrangements for disclosing information, including multilingual information, on health and safety and welfare matters?
+- Does it include arrangements for disclosing information, including multilingual information, on health and safety and well-being matters?

-- Do all employees have copies of their employer's safety policy?
+- Do all workers have copies of their employer's health and safety policy?

-- Are workplace representatives consulted about periodic revisions and updating of the employer's safety policy?
+- Are health and safety committees or representatives consulted about periodic revisions and updating of the employer's health and safety policy?

 - Has the policy been reviewed with the health and safety committee?